 After retiring as a Sergeant First Class in 2010, Don himself struggled to obtain employment in his career field.
-He then decided to pursue his lifelong goal of earning a college degree, graduating “magna cum laude” with a BA degree in Management and Human Resources from Park University.
-He was accepted to the Masters of Rehabilitation Counseling Program at the University of Texas at El Paso (UTEP) to work towards a career as a VA Vocational Rehabilitation Counselor.
+So he decided to pursue his lifelong goal: earning a college degree.
+He graduated “magna cum laude” with a BA degree in Management and Human Resources from Park University.
+He was accepted to the Masters of Rehabilitation Counseling Program at the University of Texas at El Paso (UTEP).
+His goal was to establish a career as a VA Vocational Rehabilitation Counselor.

 Don is making great strides towards his goal.
 As a Graduate Research Assistant, he has co-authored articles including “Examining the Impact of ‘This Is My Brave’ on Mental Illness Stigma and Willingness to Seek Help: A Pilot Study” involving a study with the National Alliance on Mental Illness (NAMI) El Paso’s Peer-to-Peer Education Program for adults with mental illness.

-When he is not working on his degree, Don is an active volunteer in the El Paso community, helping at Special Olympics events and participating in several community-led group forums that focus on mental health awareness.
-For his efforts, he was featured in the UTEP Alumni Magazine for his work with the Opportunity Center for the Homeless of El Paso.
+When he is not working on his degree, Don is an active volunteer in the El Paso community.
+He helps at Special Olympics events and participates in several community-led group forums that focus on mental health awareness.
+He was featured in UTEP Alumni Magazine for his work with the Opportunity Center for the Homeless of El Paso.